robfatland/reorganiseduponthefloor/outreach/README.md

         * Practical: Fast baseball plus some activities that require materials (lasers and such)
         * Graphs: Several problems stated, then `2n` vertices, `n**2+1` edges triangle problem with solution

+## pythonbytes

+This was a second effort at bringing extra material to a Middle School.